Khoeckman/canvasparticles-js/README.md

 ### Update options on the fly

 **Note:** The new option values are not validated, except for the options with a setter.
-Assigning invalid values will lead to unexpected behavior and system errors.
+Assigning invalid values will lead to unexpected behavior.

 #### Using the setter